marie-ribeiro/sudoku-game/README.md

 # sudoku-game
-A sudoku game written in java that uses genetic algorithms to generate and solve puzzles.
+A sudoku game written in java that can generate and solve puzzles.